Channel Tagging System

 ```

-Checks if a preset is compatible with a channel and optionally validates regional LLM availability.
+Checks whether a preset is compatible with a channel, and optionally validates regional LLM availability.

 ### Validate Context Graph